aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/rendering-drop-shadow/_index.md

 PsdImage im = (PsdImage) Image.load(sourceFileName, loadOptions);
 ```

-## Step 4: Access Drop Shadow Effect
+### Step 5: Access the Drop Shadow Effect

-Retrieve the drop shadow effect from the specified layer.
+Here we fetch the first effect applied to the second layer (index 1).
+This is where we’ll read or modify the shadow parameters.

 ```java
 DropShadowEffect shadowEffect = (DropShadowEffect) (im.getLayers()[1].getBlendingOptions().getEffects()[0]);
 ```

-## Step 5: Validate Shadow Effect Properties
+### Step 6: Validate Shadow Effect Properties (Optional but Helpful)

-Ensure that the drop shadow effect properties meet your expectations.
+Checking the existing properties helps you decide whether you need to change anything.
+The assertions below confirm the default values.

 ```java
 Assert.areEqual(Color.getBlack(), shadowEffect.getColor());